weakish/docs-en/views/rest_api.md

 }
 ```

-Pointers to users contains a `className` of `_User`.
+A pointer to a user contains a `className` of `_User`.
-The leading underscore indicates the `_User` class is built-in.
+The leading underscore indicates that the `_User` class is built-in.
-Similar, pointers to roles and installations contain a `className` of `_Role` or `_Installation` respectively.
+Similarly, pointers to roles and installations contain a `className` of `_Role` or `_Installation` respectively.
-However, a pointer to a file is special:
+However, a pointer to a file is a special case:

 ```json
 {